Tom Wallace

 678-590-0626

-I've been married for over 43 years.
-Have two adult children.
+I've been married for over 44 years.
+I have two adult children and 1 grandson (so far).
 I'm an avid Chicago Bears fan.
 I enjoy woodworking.
 I love the outdoors and enjoy fitness activities like running, cycling, and swimming.
-I also participate in triathlons.

 Member